Want to make a living outfitting?

-National Forest Lands require a permit for any person providing commercial outfitting services; this is in addition to any state-specific licensing or permitting requirements.
+National Forest Lands require a permit for any person providing commercial outfitting services in addition to any state-specific licensing or permitting requirements.

-Most state license boards, as well as National Forest lands, require insurance in order to obtain the necessary licenses and permits needed to operate a commercial outfitting business.
+Most state license boards, as well as National Forest lands, require insurance to obtain the necessary licenses and permits needed to operate a commercial outfitting business.

-General liability insurance may be the minimum amount of insurance required to operate an outfitting business, but that doesn’t mean it’s the only coverage you’ll want to budget for.
+General liability insurance may be the minimum insurance required to operate an outfitting business, but that doesn’t mean it’s the only coverage you’ll want to budget for.